-Status LED Indicator - this green LED illuminates to provide information on inverter or charger operation.
+Status LED Indicator - this green LED illuminates to provide status information on inverter or charger operation.

-Stack/Accessories Connection Port (red label) - a RJ11 port that accepts optional accessories.
-Note: the MSH-M Series does not have the ability to be stacked.
+Accessories Connection Port (red label) - a RJ11 port that accepts optional pigtail accessories (red-labeled).

+Note: The MSH3012RV does not have the ability to be stacked.